isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2129.md

 ---
-title: Culture Tank System with Water Monitoring and Control System
+title: Closed Containment System
 permalink: /productivity-solutions-grant/solutionrepo/solution2129
 ---

 ### Description

-Fish cultivation system with monitoring and control system
+To cultivate produce in a controlled environment that isolates and protects them from external factors.

 ### Details of Solution